A non-sponsored, thorough Dropps review. Does this non-toxic laundry detergent really work? Direct comparison to Tide…

 Okay, guys, here it is!
-My Dropps review, featuring their non-toxic laundry detergent and wool dryer balls review!
+My Dropps review, featuring their non-toxic laundry detergent and wool dryer balls!

 I usually write and schedule my posts out a bit, but since I shared my purchase of these pods on my IG stories, I’ve had so many messages requesting this Dropps review and asking when the heck I’m going to post it that I’ve decided to go ahead and push it up to today!

 Before I go into my Dropps review, I want to mention that this is a non-sponsored post.
 I paid for all of these products myself with my own money so I could try them out and give you guys an honest review (which I ALWAYS do), but this way I can directly compare Dropps laundry detergent to other name brand products and mention direct price points, and how other products compare to this new brand we’re trying out.

 Sometimes with sponsored posts, brands don’t want you to mention other brands at all, and I like my freedom, y’all.